rfenwick-ucsc/DUCC-UAS-Part-107-course-V3/course/Untitled/Orientation/Video---Meet-the-Video-Series-Instructors-0243-min/Video---Meet-the-Video-Series-Instructors-0243-min.md

-# Video - Meet the Video Series Instructors (02:43 min)
+# Video - Meet the Video Series Instructors (02%3A43%20min)

-Video - Meet the Video Series Instructors (02:43 min)
+Video - Meet the Video Series Instructors (02%3A43%20min)